deepak-malik/Data-Structures-In-Java/src/com/deepak/Sorting/TimeAndSpaceComplexity.md

 Now, let's see how many times each of the line gets executed

-- Line 32 - 1
+- Line 1 - 1
-- Line 33 - N
+- Line 2 - N
-- Line 34 - N^2 since, we have outer loop running N times + inner loop N times
+- Line 3 - N^2 since, we have outer loop running N times + inner loop N times
-- Line 35 - N^2
+- Line 4 - N^2
-- Line 36 - if condition at line 35 satisfies then N^2 times else 0 times
+- Line 5 - if condition at line 4 is satisfied then N^2 times else 0 times
-- Line 37 - if condition at line 35 satisfies then N^2 times else 0 times
+- Line 6 - if condition at line 4 is satisfied then N^2 times else 0 times
-- Line 38 - if condition at line 35 satisfies then N^2 times else 0 times
+- Line 7 - if condition at line 4 is satisfied then N^2 times else 0 times
-- Line 39 - N^2
+- Line 8 - N^2
-- Line 40 - N^2
+- Line 9 - N^2
-- Line 41 - N
+- Line 10 - N

 Worst Case of this Algorithm is when all the lines gets executed maximum times and best case is when minimum lines gets executed minimum times.